Ads keep this website free for you.

 bullet Another major advantage for a profitable small business is the income tax advantage.
 A Canadian controlled private corporation, or CCPC, pays a much lower rate of federal tax (small business rate) on the first $500,000 (in 2017) of active business income than would be paid by an unincorporated business, due to the small business deduction.
 Active business income generally does not include investment income or rental income, which is taxed at regular corporate tax rates.
 The combined federal + provincial small business tax rate varies from approximately 10.5% to 18.5% in 2017 for the first $500,000, depending on the province, and from 26% to 31% for income over the threshold.
 The threshold amount subject to the lower small business rate also varies between provinces.
 Keep in mind that this tax advantage is mainly a deferral of taxes until the profits are paid out to the shareholder.
 If all the profits are paid out to the shareholder as they are earned, leaving the corporation with little or no taxable income, then they will be taxed entirely as income of the shareholder, at personal income tax rates.

 bullet Private Health Service Plans can be used to provide tax-free benefits to employees.
-This deduction is also available to sole proprietors and partners, but the treatment for corporations is more favorable than that for unincorporated businesses.
+This deduction is also available to sole proprietors and partners, but the treatment for corporations is more favourable than that for unincorporated businesses.

 Disadvantages of incorporation: